The Roblox Creator Economy: How Top Developers Actually Make Money

 How do the top Roblox games make money?

-Top Roblox games combine game passes, developer products, Premium payouts, and increasingly immersive ads into layered monetization stacks.
-Brookhaven earns through volume at low price points across a massive casual audience.
-Blox Fruits uses progression-gated purchases and gacha mechanics.
-Adopt Me drives event-based spending through timed pet releases.
-All three share one rule: monetization comes after the free hook, never before it.
+Top Roblox games combine game passes, developer products, Premium payouts, and increasingly immersive ads into layered monetization stacks — Brookhaven earns through volume at low price points across a massive casual audience, Blox Fruits uses progression-gated purchases and gacha mechanics, and Adopt Me drives event-based spending through timed pet releases.
+All three share one rule above everything else: monetization comes after the free hook, never before it.

 Running a top Roblox game is not a solo operation in 2026.
-The top 100 games employ teams ranging from 10 to over 100 people, and the economics of hiring on Roblox have shifted dramatically as the ecosystem has professionalized.
+The top 100 games employ teams ranging from 10 to over 100 people, and the economics of hiring on Roblox have shifted dramatically as the ecosystem has professionalized into what looks more like traditional game-studio hiring than the hobbyist market of five years ago.

-Experienced Roblox developers command $60,000 to $150,000 per year in salary depending on specialization.
-Senior scripters, 3D modelers with Roblox-native experience, and UI/UX designers are the highest-demand roles, and competition for proven talent is fierce.
+Experienced Roblox developers now command $60,000 to $150,000 per year in salary depending on specialization.
+Senior scripters, 3D modelers with Roblox-native experience, and UI/UX designers are the highest-demand roles on the market, and competition for proven talent is fierce — particularly if you're trying to recruit into a remote-first studio against larger teams that can offer equity.

 Revenue Allocation for a Top-1000 Studio